Reynolds Consumer Products (NASDAQ:REYN) versus Pactiv Evergreen (NASDAQ:PTVE) Head to Head Review

-Reynolds Consumer Products (NASDAQ:REYN) and Pactiv Evergreen (NASDAQ:PTVE) are both mid-cap consumer discretionary companies, but which is the better investment?
-We will contrast the two businesses based on the strength of their dividends, profitability, risk, earnings, analyst recommendations, institutional ownership and valuation.
+Pactiv Evergreen (NASDAQ:PTVE) and Reynolds Consumer Products (NASDAQ:REYN) are both mid-cap consumer discretionary companies, but which is the better stock?
+We will compare the two companies based on the strength of their institutional ownership, analyst recommendations, valuation, profitability, dividends, earnings and risk.

-26.3% of Reynolds Consumer Products shares are owned by institutional investors.
-Comparatively, 19.8% of Pactiv Evergreen shares are owned by institutional investors.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.
+19.8% of Pactiv Evergreen shares are held by institutional investors.
+Comparatively, 26.3% of Reynolds Consumer Products shares are held by institutional investors.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.

-This is a breakdown of current ratings and recommmendations for Reynolds Consumer Products and Pactiv Evergreen, as reported by MarketBeat.com.
+This is a summary of recent recommendations and price targets for Pactiv Evergreen and Reynolds Consumer Products, as provided by MarketBeat.com.

 |Sell Ratings